raissalkp/NFC-Enabled-Student-Card-System/README.md

 * Jumper Wires M/F
 * RFID Cards/Tags
 *   Raspberry Pi (or compatible device)

-### Software Dependencies

-Detail any required Python libraries or dependencies in a `requirements.txt` file for easy installation using `pip install -r requirements.txt`.

-### Testing the System

-To ensure the system operates correctly:

-1.  **Test the NFC/RFID Reader**: Verify the reader can detect and read NFC/RFID tags accurately.
-2.  **LCD Feedback**: Check the I2C LCD display shows the correct information upon tag scans.
-3.  **Log Attendance**: Confirm that attendance records are correctly logged in the system for each tag detected.

-### System Components

-*   **`I2C_LCD_driver.py`**: Manages the LCD display for feedback.
-*   **Other Scripts**: All other scripts have their functionalities explained in comments in its native file.

 ### Code References
 * This project used the `I2C_LCD_driver.py` library designed by Denis Pleic, which can be found [here](https://gist.github.com/vay3t/8b0577acfdb27a78101ed16dd78ecba1)